 Objectives

-These programmes are implemented by the Offices for the Coordination of Economic, Social and Welfare Activities of Rehabilitated Persons, with lecture and training support provided by officers attached to the Prevention Education and Training Division of the National Dangerous Drugs Control Board.
+These programs are implemented by the District Rehabilitation Coordinating Office, with lectures and training conducted by officers from the Prevention Education and Training Division of the National Dangerous Drugs Control Board

 If you would like to contact us, the Rehabilitation Bureau is ready to support you with any rehabilitation-related inquiries.